Joy-Anna Duggar Illustrates Life With 2 Kids In Instagram Share Of Son Gideon Wearing Eye Makeup

 Joy-Anna Duggar is getting used to life with two kids.
 Her second child, Evelyn Mae, was born almost three weeks ago on Friday, August 21.
-She appears to be quite busy with both a newborn and a toddler, Gideon, 2, running around while husband, Austin Forsyth, is most likely out working.
-The Counting On star took to her Instagram on Thursday to share with her 1 million followers on how life is going with two little ones.
+She appears to be quite busy with both a newborn and a toddler — Gideon, 2 — running around while husband Austin Forsyth is most likely out working.
+The Counting On star took to her Instagram on Thursday to tell her 1 million followers how life is going with two little ones.
 No explanation was needed after she posted a cute photo of Gideon getting into a little bit of trouble.

 The Duggar grandson stood with his back to the wall as Joy-Anna snapped the picture.
-He had a huge smile on his face as usual.
+He wore a huge smile as usual.
 However, there may have been a hint of mischievousness on his face as well.
 In his hand was proof that he got into something that he wasn’t supposed to.
-Gideon was holding onto a palette of makeup in his little hands that seemingly belonged to his mother.
+Gideon was holding a palette of makeup in his little hands that seemingly belonged to his mother.
 He also left some incriminating evidence on his face.

 At first glance, it almost looked like he had a huge bruise on his eye.
 However, fans quickly realized that Gideon used the makeup to give himself a makeover.
-He only used it one one of his eyes as the smoky color ran down onto his cheek.
+He only used it on one of his eyes, and the smoky color ran down onto his cheek.
 There was also some on his hands and on the front of his orange and white striped shirt that was paired with camouflage shorts.

 Joy-Anna’s followers laughed over this mishap and joked about his new look.
 A few others told her how relatable that was.